entando/entando-components/README.md

 The Entando components are:

-* **Bundles** extend functionality of portal-ui core component and/or views’ functionality of the other Entando components.
+* **Bundles** extend functionality of portal-ui component and/or views’ functionality of the other Entando components.
-* **Plugins** extend functionality of engine, and admin-console core components.
+* **Plugins** extend functionality of engine, and admin-console components.
-* **Apps** extend functionality of engine, admin-console and portal-ui core components.
+* **Apps** extend functionality of engine, admin-console and portal-ui components.
 Apps are composed of business logic, and one or more views.

 The Entando components project, based on Apache Maven, is organized in three modules including